-This course offers a thorough review of grammar and sentence structure and an overview of the sentence with focus on nouns, pronouns, verbs, adjectives, adverbs, prepositions, conjunctions, and interjections

-FIN 1103 Introduction to Finance
+This course offers a thorough review of grammar and sentence structure and an overview of the sentence with focus on nouns, pronouns, verbs, adjectives, adverbs, prepositions, conjunctions, and interjections.
+Prerequisite: None.
+Lecture hours: 040.
+Lab hours: 000.
+Other hours: 000 FIN 1103 Introduction to Finance 4 Quarter credit hours

 This course is a survey of the financial considerations encountered during life, including purchases, credit, banking, taxes, insurance, investments, retirement, and estate planning.
+Prerequisite: None.
+Lecture hours: 040.
+Lab hours: 000.
+Other hours: 000.